 Wouldn’t life be boring if we all thought in the same way?

 At Amstelland International School we believe in cultivating a culture and a mindset of international mindedness.
-With this, the children will understand, respect and value different cultures, embrace diversity and know that different perspectives have a great deal to offer.
+With this, the children will understand, respect, value different cultures, embrace diversity and know that different perspectives have a great deal to offer.
 International mindedness enables us to work in harmony with colleagues from around the world and benefit from a wide range of knowledge and experience.
 It promotes respect, encourages collaboration and the students develop high levels of empathy and compassion.

 Innovative Activities done in class

 We provide the right mix of curricular, co-curricular, and extracurricular activities, to build a strong base for our children’s education.
 We add to the school experience by incorporating music, arts, craft, field trip visits & by participating in physical training.
 These co-curricular activities give our children a platform for experiential learning and self-expression.
 We put great focus on improving our children’s abilities, evolving logical and conceptual thinking, and imparting a greater sense of well-being in them.

 All students and teachers are invited to train and collaborate with talented educators and artists from around the world.